fridolinvii/SignalCommander/README.md

 ```

 ### 1.5 Automation
-If you send a message in the groupe, you can run the script:
+If you send a message in the Group, you can run the script:
 ```
 ./signal_listening.sh
 ```
-This will check for new Signal messages, filter the ones which were used in the groupe, and are further processed.
+This will check for new Signal messages, filter the ones which were used in the Group, and are further processed.
 See further down for the commands.

 If you want to automate the process:
 ```